 For insurance carriers, the increase in the intensity and frequency of extreme weather events, such as major hurricanes, has drastically changed the cost of doing business in Florida.
 When factored into reinsurance renewals, the costs of the 2017-2018 hurricane season alone caused significant rate hikes for Florida homeowners in 2019 and 2020.

 What’s on the Horizon

 AOB fraud, Hurricane Irma, and reinsurance costs have all contributed to rising homeowner insurance rates for Floridians.
 However, there has been some reform, especially regarding AOB scams.

 In May 2019, Florida Governor Ron DeSantis signed House Bill 7065: Insurance Assignment Agreements, which addressed AOB abuse.
 The reform bill aimed to curb AOB fraud, which has resulted in rising insurance costs for Floridians.
 (Download our quick guide on how to avoid falling victim to AOB fraud and abuse).

 “I thank the Florida Legislature for passing meaningful AOB reform, which has become a racket in recent years,” DeSantis said.
 “This legislation will protect Florida consumers from predatory insurance practices.”

-While reforms for Florida’s AOB crisis helps address some of the costs, there will always be hurricane-related losses, especially since homeowners have three years from the date a hurricane makes landfall to file for loss or damages.
+While reforms for Florida’s AOB crisis help address some of the costs, there will always be hurricane-related losses, especially since homeowners have three years from when a hurricane makes landfall to file for loss or damages.
 And that means demands for rate increases from reinsurers aren’t likely to drop anytime soon, forcing insurance companies to increase premiums for homeowners.